mort666/bw-clients/libs/auth/src/common/login-strategies/README.md

 3. We route the user to `/2fa` (`TwoFactorAuthComponent`).
 4. The user enters their 2FA token.
 5. On submission, the `LoginStrategyService` calls `logInTwoFactor()` on the particular login strategy.
 This method then:
    - Takes the cached `LoginStrategyData` (the user's original request), and appends the 2FA token onto the `TokenRequest`
-- Calls `startLogin()` again, this time using the updated `LoginStrategyData` that includes the 2FA token.
+   - Calls `startLogIn()` again, this time using the updated `LoginStrategyData` that includes the 2FA token.

 **User must complete New Device Verification**